paradime-io/social-media-data-modeling-challenge/README.md

 **🤪 Goofiness: a common denominator of success** - some of the best performing audios - by consistency, peak, and overall - including our winner, are meme tracks.
 Monkeys Spinning Monkeys, Spongebob, and Oh No are iconic comedic sounds that consistently placed well throughout the analysis and also take up way too much real-estate in my Gen Z brain (and likely the brains of millions of others).

-**👑 The Queen of Christmas** - this analysis also inadvertently identified possibly the strongest performing Christmas sound with possibly the most unique path to the final top 10: consistent Christmas peaks.
+**👑 The Queen of Christmas** - this analysis also inadvertently identified possibly the strongest performing Christmas sound with the most unique path to the final top 10: consistent Christmas peaks.
 Whether or not Mariah Carey is still the face of Christmas TikTok sound today would be an interesting question to answer with more recent data.

 **🇰🇷 K-POP appreciation** - quick shoutout to BLACKPINK’s [How You Like That](https://www.youtube.com/watch?v=aHnHwrJjR3U) for repeated cameos across several “best performing” lists.